About Us

 Jon Watts, Founder & Executive Director

 Jon Watts is a Quaker media creator and spiritual entrepreneur.
-As a songwriter, Jon toured the world sharing stories of the Early Friends and his own spiritual journey growing up in a Quaker intentional community and attending the Quaker Leadership Scholars Program at Guilford College.
+As a songwriter, Jon toured the world sharing stories of the Early Friends and his own spiritual journey growing up Quaker and attending the Quaker Leadership Scholars Program at Guilford College.

-Jon’s unique success promoting his music in the early days of Youtube led him to found the QuakerSpeak project, for which he spent six years traveling, interviewing Friends, and publishing a video every week.
-In 2021, Jon embarked on a new journey: envisioning a future for Friends and online media.
+Jon’s unique success promoting his music in the early days of Youtube led him to design and launch the QuakerSpeak Youtube channel, for which he spent six years traveling, interviewing Friends, and publishing a video every week.
+In 2021, Jon embarked on a new journey: envisioning a future for Quakers and online media.

 Jon Watts is a member of Central Philadelphia Monthly Meeting, which holds his ministry under its care.